 - Official PCAT scores

-- Transcripts must be received by PharmCAS by the Early Decision deadline
+- Official transcripts must be received by PharmCAS by the Early Decision deadline

 - you are interviewed and deferred to Regular Decision

-We recommended that you apply no later than late September/early October.
-It can take up to five weeks for the College of Pharmacy to receive a verified PharmCAS application.
-Applying by the admissions deadlines (January 5 for PharmCAS and January 19 for the Supplemental Application), or even in October or November 2016 may lower your chance of acceptance because of the competition to obtain an interview or admission offer in the spring.
+We recommend that you apply no later than late September/early October.
+It can take up to five weeks for the College of Pharmacy to receive a verified PharmCAS Application.
+Applying by the admissions deadlines (February 3 for PharmCAS and February 15 for the Supplemental Application), may lower your chance of acceptance because of the competition to obtain an interview or admission offer in the spring.

-All interviewed candidates are eligible for admissions to the Pharm.D. program.
+All interviewed candidates are eligible to be considered for admission to the Pharm.D. program.
 Following the on-site interview, the College of Pharmacy Admissions Committee periodically reviews applications and interview evaluations.
 The Admissions Committee typically convenes on a 2-3 week cycle and reviews applicant files as timely as possible.
 You may receive an offer shortly after your interview, pending the Admissions Committee's evaluation.

-If you do not receive an offer within 2-3 weeks of your interview, you are still eligible for admissions and a decision will be deferred until the end of the 2016-2017 admissions cycle.
-The Admissions Committee strives to notify all applicants of their admission status no later than March 31, 2017.
+If you do not receive an offer within 2-3 weeks of your interview, you are still eligible to be considered for admissions and a decision will be deferred until the end of the 2019-2020 admissions cycle.
+The Admissions Committee strives to notify all applicants of their admission status no later than April 15, 2020.
 Accepted applicants will be contacted via phone and email.
 Deferred, declined and waitlisted applicants will be notified via email.

-Admission decisions are made on a rolling basis beginning in the fall 2016 semester and continuing through late March 2017; during this period, a student may be accepted at any time.
+Admission decisions are made on a rolling basis beginning in the Fall 2019 semester and continuing through late March 2020; during this period, a student may be accepted at any time.